The 163-Hour Parent

 When the same hard moment keeps happening, most parents are stuck in reaction mode.

-When the same hard moment keeps happening, most parents are forced into reaction mode.
+When the same hard moment keeps happening, most parents end up in reaction mode.
 The pattern underneath stays unclear, so the week feels random, urgent, and exhausting.

 The after-school crash.